 I love that they are a little bit larger than the ones we had before, and the light seems to be distributed further laterally since more of the bulb is shown.
-They do come with a motion-sensing option which is pretty cool too, check that one out HERE.
 I’m not sure how the plastic would hold up if installed in direct sunlight over the years, but I’m confident ours won’t fade and stay nice and black since they’re on our covered patio.
 (Also, I SOOO wish we had updated these during our patio makeover last fall! grrrrr)

 I’m so happy to have fixtures out here that we won’t have to worry about for a much longer time!
 We’ve seen these on many of the nice beach homes around here and now we know why, they’ll actually last!
 If you’re trying to find some outdoor lights that can withstand wet and/or salty air, I highly suggest these guys!!

 These guys held up perfectly even after 100mph winds during Hurricane Harvey in 2017.
 We installed two more for our garage door sconces on the front of the house as well in 2018 and they’ve also held up great!